 LinkedIn, in a recent market research poll, 58% of respondents said that their desk office working environment is the biggest issue they are facing.
 The ‘temporary’ work set up and poor posture as a result is obviously having an impact.
-Employees are no longer having a set start/ finish time to the day, and people are contacting them out of work time and expecting replies.
+Employees are no longer having a set start/ finish time to the day.
+People are contacting them out of work time and expecting replies.
 There has also been an increase in time spent on video conferencing, when a phone call would have been the norm.
-Add in the threat of redundancies and changes to their contracts, the level of stress and anxiety is on the rise too.
-With everything being within 10 steps of their work station, we are becoming a workforce that barely moves, sits in poor posture, high levels of stress, and working longer and longer hours.
+Add in the threat of redundancies and changes to their contracts.
+The level of stress and anxiety is on the rise too.
+With everything being within 10 steps of their work station.
+People are becoming a workforce that barely moves, sits in poor posture, high levels of stress, and working longer and longer hours.

-According to the Telegraph, figures from the British Association of Chiropractors (BCA), their website saw a 660% increase in traffic during lockdown, based on the same time last year.
-Data from a study undertaken in 2019 reveals that over 70% of chiropractors have treated patients with injuries linked to sedentary lifestyle habits, such as screen time (78%) and sitting for too long (93%).
+According to the Telegraph, figures from the British Association of Chiropractors (BCA), their website saw a 660% increase in traffic during lockdown.
+This was based on the same time last year.
+In 2019 a study was undertaken.
+It revealed that over 70% of chiropractors have treated patients with injures linked to lifestyle habits.
+Such as screen time (78%) and sitting for to long (93%).

-These unfamiliar work stations inevitably put a strain on the body, and according to a recent survey by the Institute of Employment Studies, there has been a ‘significant increase in musculoskeletal complaints’ in lockdown.
+These unfamiliar work stations inevitably put a strain on the body.
+According to a recent survey by the Institute of Employment Studies, there has been a ‘significant increase in musculoskeletal complaints’ in lockdown.
 More than half of those surveyed reported new aches and pains: 58% in the neck, 56% in the shoulder, and 55% in the back.

 As described in a previous blog I wrote, see below a picture of correct work station ergonomics.
 In that blog I gave my advice for good desk set ups.